Artwork by Eric Harper.

 (Translation: Nature must take the great man while he’s asleep, it does not have the strength to take him while he’s awake.)

 Footnote: 𓄿 𓅓 𓃀 𓂋 is an Egyptian hieroglyph that roughly translates to amber.
-Artwork Sourced From Pinterest.
-Artist: Roger Dean.
+Artwork Sourced from Pinterest.
+Artist: Unknown

 by Antonio Rocco S. (Rocco Valentini)